-Location: Pestera Ursilor is found in Chiscau locality, at the foot of Bihorului Mountains, on the border of Apuseni Natural Park.
+Location: Ursilor cave is found in Chiscau locality, at the foot of Bihorului Mountains, at the border of Apuseni Natural Park.
 The underground void expands inside the left versant of Craiasa valley, in Magurii hill.

-Access: Deva-Oradea route, from the centre of Sudrigiu locality, divert to Chiscau locality (Pietroasa Commune);
+- on Deva-Oradea route, from the centre of Sudrigiu village, divert to Chiscau locality (Pietroasa Commune);

 Visiting tax: adults – 20 lei; children – 10 lei; photographing fee – 15 lei